 Limited access to nursery and play scheme places (waiting list in operation).

 At least 36 days holiday (including bank holidays).

-I worked at Cambridge Assessment full-time (More than 10 years)
+I worked at Cambridge Assessment (More than a year)

 Advice to Management

 Continue with growth in area of architecture and design

 I applied online.
 The process took 4+ weeks.
 I interviewed at Cambridge Assessment (Cambridge, East of England, England) in March 2017.

 Applied using the online application portal on their website, which was well designed and user friendly.
 Was offered an interview a week later and asked to complete some online aptitude tests.
 These were quite standard, and although the questions were not difficult, if you are not familiar with online tests or GCSE type questions they are quite hard to answer in the given time.
 I attended interview the following week with a panel of three.
 It began with a presentation (where they clearly expected a PowerPoint) followed by a number of questions.
 They drilled down into my answers and generally focused on how to manage negative situations, rather than finding out positive information.
 The additional questions were sometimes intimidating and felt like they were look for fault- they came across as lacking confidence in recruiting someone who is not currently doing a perfect like-for-like job, and they seems to oppose change, new ideas and people passionate managers.
 They did not like that I didn't live in Cambridge.
 They said they would contact me within a week for the outcome, but they never did.
 However, they did pay travel expenses which I received 2 months later.